John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 2003

-- David William Cohen, Professor of History, Anthropology, and Social Sciences (Residential College), LSA
+- David William Cohen, Professor of History, Professor of Anthropology, and Professor of Social Sciences (Residential College)

 - Carroll Smith-Rosenberg, Professor of History, Women’s Studies, and American Culture, LSA